yuval092/robo_chess_latest/docs/02_arm_control.md

 ### VERTICAL_QUAT Enforcement

 Only applied for `transit` because the transit model was trained with `VERTICAL_QUAT` enforced in every step.
-The descend and ascend models were trained without it (the `step()` method enforces it there, but the model sees free wrist actions).
-Applying it to all stages would break the descend/ascend policies.
+Descend and ascend inference does not clamp the mocap quaternion, matching those models' training conditions.

 ### Crash Checks